XAP-Software/XAP-Software.github.io/_posts/2022-04-28-django_admin_sortable2.md

 author: Verbin Kirill
 ---

-In case you need to have capability of elements position changing in django admin, you can use this article to solve this problem.
+In case you need to change position of elements within django admin, you can use this article to understand how.

 ## How to add django-admin-sortable2 package?